maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 **Note:** The demo application already has the code to send a response from the new instance to the already running console app instance using [IPC Pipes](https://docs.microsoft.com/en-us/dotnet/standard/io/pipe-operations).

 Once a response is received, it is decoded and checked whether the request was granted or denied.
-If the request was granted a new session is initialised to communicate with the SAFE Network, let us implement this in the `ProcessAuthenticationResponse(string authResponse)` function present in the `Authentication` class:
+If the request was granted a new session is initialised to communicate with the Safe Network, let us implement this in the `ProcessAuthenticationResponse(string authResponse)` function present in the `Authentication` class:
 ```csharp
 var encodedRequest = Helpers.GetRequestData(authResponse);
 var decodeResult = await Session.DecodeIpcMessageAsync(encodedRequest);